-12 Plants You Can Start with One Cutting & A Glass of Water
+12 Plants You Can Start with One Cutting and A Glass of Water

 Sherin Woods is a California-based DIY enthusiast and garden design aficionado.
 With a background in Environmental Science, she combines creativity and sustainability in all her projects.
 A Pinterest favorite, Sherin is committed to eco-friendly solutions and has contributed to various home and garden publications.
 Her areas of expertise include DIY project planning, sustainable garden design, and content creation.